Photo: Mike Ver Sprill/Shutterstock

 This certified dark sky location spans two parks and two countries: Waterton Lakes National Park in Alberta, Canada, and Glacier National Park in Montana.
 The spot is also a UNESCO World Heritage site and has a cumulative two UNESCO Biosphere Reserves.
 The flora and fauna are reason enough to visit in the summer months due to the diversity of wildlife to see.
 The remoteness that makes it such a special place for animals also makes it a special place to see the heavens.

 Stateside, Glacier National Park is the 10th most-visited National Park in the US.
 Thanks to its size, however, it’s not too hard to find a place without people.
 (Hiking the Jefferson Pass Traverse is a good starting getaway.)
 It’s about as remote as remote gets in the country, leaving you at night with nothing but your thoughts and the stars.
-Tent camping with the proper gear is easy enough to do, while there are a number of locations throughout the park that are not recommended for RVs and trailers.
+Tent camping with the proper gear is easy enough to do, there are 13 front country campgrounds.
+While there are a number of locations throughout the park that are not recommended for RVs and trailers.

 Best season to visit: Summer